-Infill: Vacant or underutilized land in urban and built-up areas with existing infrastructure and servicing.
-Infill development often consists of building a new home on an empty lot; adding secondary suites or dwellings; replacing a single detached home with a two to six dwelling unit building; or subdividing an existing lot to allow for the construction of additional dwelling units.
+Infill: Empty-Vacant or underutilized land in urban and built-up areas with existing infrastructure and servicing.
+Infill development often consists of building a new home on an empty lot; adding secondary suites or dwellings; replacing a single detached home with a duplex or a fourplex two to six dwelling unit building; or subdividing an existing lot to allow for the construction of additional dwelling units.